Gameye/gameye-sdk-php/README.md

 $gameye->StopMatch($matchid);
 ```

 ## Create a Steam Server Login Token ##

-We made a helper function to make it easier fro you to create GSLT (Game Server Login Token) via the Steam WEB API.
-It's recommended that you create a new token for every new match and delete the token after the match has been ended.
-This because a Steam account is limited to max 1000 tokens.
-Passing a GSLT when starting a match is currently only needed for CS:GO.
+We made a helper function to make it easier for you to create a GSLT (Game Server Login Token) via the Steam WEB API.
+It is strongly recommended to create a fresh token for every match and delete the token after the match has ended.
+This is advisable because every Steam account is limited to a maximum of 1000 tokens.
+Passing a GSLT when starting a match is currently only required for CS:GO.
 For more information see the [Steam website](https://steamcommunity.com/dev/managegameservers).

 ```php
 $steam = new \Gameye\SDK\createSteamClient([